PipesAndFiltersProject/StudentPassing/README.md

 ## How do I get set up? ##

-* Download the code, see the wiki page at https://wiki.oulu.fi/pages/viewpage.action?pageId=39977551
+* git clone the code,then see the wiki page at https://wiki.oulu.fi/pages/viewpage.action?pageId=39977551
 * Uses boost library and boost asio, which needs to be build into a library.
 Uses boost::system as lib, otherwise headers are enough.
+* StudentLayer uses nlohmann::json, and cmake file is configured to integrate to that library.
+Set up nlohmann::json using cmake or change cmake file accordingly.

 ## Who do I talk to? ##